ubahnverleih/WoBike/Beam.md

 ## Login

-+ Request OTP code
++ Request an OTP code to be texted to you
-+ Use the OTP code to authenticate
++ Use the OTP code to get an Auth token

 Make sure to change the `latest-app-version` to the latest Beam app version (e.g. `1.38.0`).
 After a few updates the API can't pick up any scooters if the `User-Agent` header has an old version in it.
 The latest version can be found with the endpoint: `/versions`